esfand999/COVID-19-Statistics/README.md

-This was a university assignment where we had to use API calls to display data regarding the COVID 19 Pandemic.
+This was a university assignment where we had to create a mobile application in React Native and use API calls to display data regarding the COVID 19 Pandemic.

 APIs used:
 - https://rapidapi.com/Gramzivi/api/covid-19-data